 • Competency-based practice

 • Re-registering with the NMC

 • Accreditation of Prior Experiential Learning (APEL).

 Chapter 1.
 How we learn and how we can help others to learn

 Chapter 2.
 How to make your teaching effective

 Chapter 3.
 How to use competencies in teaching

 Chapter 4.
 How to support learners

 Chapter 5.
 How to assess teaching and learning

-Brian Dolan, FRSA, MSc(Oxon), MSc(Nurs), RMN, RGN, Director, Health Service 360, Stratford upon Avon, UK; Visiting Professor of Nursing, Oxford Institute of Nursing, Midwifery and Allied Health Research, Oxford; Honorary Professor of Leadership in Healthcare, School of Nursing, Midwifery, Social Work and Social Sciences, University of Salford, Manchester; Director of Service Improvement, Canterbury District Health Board, New Zealand. and Sue Hinchliff, BA, MSc, RN, RNT, Formerly Visiting Professor of Nursing and Nurse Education, London South Bank University; Consultant to Royal College of Nursing Accreditation Unit; Consultant to Nursing and Midwifery Council in Advanced Nursing Practice; Adviser to Tropical Health and Education Trust
+Brian Dolan, FRSA, MSc(Oxon), MSc(Lond), RMN, RGN, Director, Health Service 360, Stratford upon Avon, UK; Visiting Professor of Nursing, Oxford Institute of Nursing, Midwifery and Allied Health Research, Oxford; Honorary Professor of Leadership in Healthcare, School of Nursing, Midwifery, Social Work and Social Sciences, University of Salford, Salford; Director of Service Improvement, Canterbury District Health Board, New Zealand. and Sue Hinchliff, BA, MSc, RN, RNT, Formerly Visiting Professor of Nursing and Nurse Education, London South Bank University; Consultant to Royal College of Nursing Accreditation Unit; Consultant to Nursing and Midwifery Council in Advanced Nursing Practice; Adviser to Tropical Health and Education Trust